ericwa/ericw-tools/README.txt

 Included utilities:

   qbsp    - Used for turning a .map file into a playable .bsp file.
-            See qbsp.txt for more detailed information.

   light   - Used for lighting a level after the bsp stage.
-This util is also
+            This util was previously known as TyrLite
-            known as TyrLite; see light.txt for detailed usage instructions.

   vis     - Creates the potentially visible set (PVS) for a bsp.
-            See vis.txt for more detailed information.

   bspinfo - Simple util to print out some stats about the data contained in a
             bsp file.